SQream/sqream_docs/reference/sql/sql_functions/user_defined_functions/get_role.rst

      - Description
      - Default
    * - ``select get_role_permissions``
-     - Returns all permissions granted to a role in table form.
+     - Returns all permissions granted to a role in table format.
      - Yes/No **Comment** - *Verify.*
    * - ``select get_role_global_ddl``
-     - Return the definition of a role in a DDL format. **Comment** - *Need description.*
+     - Returns the definition of a global role in DDL format.
      - Yes/No **Comment** - *Verify.*
    * - ``select get_role_database_ddl``
-     - Return the definition of a role in a DDL format. **Comment** - *Need description.*
+     - Returns the definition of a database role in DDL format.
      - Yes/No **Comment** - *Verify.*

 The following is an example output of the ``select get_role_permissions`` function: